 Aquestive Therapeutics Licenses Sympazan® (clobazam) Oral Film to Assertio Holdings, Inc.

-/EIN News/ -- WARREN, N.J., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Aquestive Therapeutics, Inc. (NASDAQ: AQST), a pharmaceutical company advancing current standards of care to solve patients’ problems through simplifying complex delivery methods, announced today a transaction to license Sympazan® (clobazam) oral film to Otter Pharmaceuticals, LLC, a subsidiary of Assertio Holdings, Inc. (“Assertio”) (NASDAQ: ASRT), a specialty pharmaceutical company offering differentiated products to patients.
+WARREN, N.J., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Aquestive Therapeutics, Inc. AQST, a pharmaceutical company advancing current standards of care to solve patients' problems through simplifying complex delivery methods, announced today a transaction to license Sympazan® (clobazam) oral film to Otter Pharmaceuticals, LLC, a subsidiary of Assertio Holdings, Inc. ("Assertio") ASRT, a specialty pharmaceutical company offering differentiated products to patients.
 Sympazan (clobazam) oral film is for the adjunctive treatment of seizures associated with Lennox‐Gastaut Syndrome (LGS) in patients aged two years of age or older.

 "The completion of this transaction marks the beginning of a new chapter for Aquestive, and we are thrilled that Assertio recognizes Sympazan's significant growth opportunities," remarked Daniel Barber, Chief Executive Officer of Aquestive.
 "This agreement for Sympazan is another example of a non-dilutive financing option that allows us to continue focusing our efforts on the development of AQST-109 (epinephrine sublingual film), to meet the needs of patients who need an alternative emergency treatment of severe allergic reactions, including anaphylaxis.
 Our commercial expertise will now be able to focus on the potential launch of AQST-109, if approved by the FDA."